 Tab

-, to reduce latency.
-That was already quite complicated,
+, to improve responsiveness.
+That was already quite

 class CommitData: